SwissTPH/timci/README.md

 PAUSE
 ```

-Open the task scheduler
+1. Open the task scheduler

-Action > Create Task
+2. Action > Create Task

-To be completed soon
+3. ... (to be completed soon)

 ## Valuable resources